Nestory Irankunda: Style of play

 Irankunda is regarded by many within the Australian media as one of the greatest talents developed in the country.
-His goal-scoring prowess received many plaudits from media and pundits who recognised his skills and techniques, and even compared his free kick goal against Newcastle Jets to that of Cristiano Ronaldo.
-His ability to draw fouls from opponents, albeit too frequently, led to Carl Veart demanding that referees protect the young prospect more and punish opposing players for tackles that could harm him.
-In his breakthrough season, Veart's protection of Irankunda led to restriction of minutes on the pitch, having made all of his appearances off the bench, to ensure that the player develops properly.
+His ability of drawing fouls from opponents and goal-scoring ability has received praise from media and pundits.
+In his breakthrough Adelaide season, Veart's protection of Irankunda led to restriction of minutes on the pitch, having made all of his appearances off the bench, to ensure that the player develops properly.

-Deployed on the right wing by Adelaide United manager Carl Veart, Irankunda utilises his pace and dribbling to stretch the field wide and disrupt the opposition's tactics, effectively in the later stages of matches against fatigued opponents.
-He adeptly takes the ball inside, using his dribbling skills to manoeuvre past opponents to open opportunities to shoot on goal or cross towards the centre.
+Typically deployed on the right wing by Adelaide United manager Carl Veart, Irankunda utilizes his pace and dribbling to stretch the field wide and disrupt the opposition's tactics, effectively in the later stages of matches against fatigued opponents.
+He typically takes the ball inside, using dribbling to move past opponents to create opportunities to shoot on goal or cross towards the centre.
 Irankunda is known for his shot power on goal and often opts to shoot rather than pass when inside the goal area.
 However, after gaining regular playing time in the 2023–24 season, Irankunda played a more creative and mature role which used his pace, dribbling and weaker foot to cut inside and lay off striking opportunities for forwards more frequently.
 In a 4–3–3 formation, he would rotate between either wing of the field or directly in the centre to create goal-scoring opportunities.